manticorp/unrealheightmap/README.md

 2. Use the map to navigate to your desired location or enter coordinates manually
 3. Adjust the output zoom and size to define your export area (shown as an orange rectangle)
 4. Select a normalisation mode appropriate for your use case
-5. Click "Generate" to create and download your 16-bit PNG heightmap
+5. Click "Generate" to create and download your heightmap

 For detailed instructions, visit the [Documentation](https://manticorp.github.io/unrealheightmap/instructions.html) page.